Joe Lewis 'seriously considering' bid for M&B

-LONDON Billionaire currency trader Joe Lewis is "seriously considering" making a formal offer for Mitchells & Butlers (MAB.L), a spokesman for his Piedmont vehicle told Reuters.
+LONDON, Sept 27 Billionaire currency trader Joe Lewis is "seriously considering" making a formal offer for Mitchells & Butlers , a spokesman for his Piedmont vehicle told Reuters.

 "It's a very disappointing report card for all shareholders and we are seriously considering our options," the spokesman said, referring to the company's fourth quarter trading update earlier on Tuesday.